The-Napkin/FistekBot/README.md

-# FistekBot is under X license and can be used only with written consent of the owner, me.
+# FistekBot is under MIT license and can be used only with written consent of the owner, me.
 Please respect, that the bot was created by me.
 # Disclaimer: Edit it, so it works, if you dont know how, contact me on the contact given bellow
 # Commands:
 # !p <url/search-term>